Javascript is not enabled.

 Can I get Medicare if I have advanced kidney disease?

-Yes, you can receive kidney-care benefits if you’re 65 or older and you enroll in Medicare.
+Yes, you can receive kidney-care benefits if you’re 65 or older and enrolled in Medicare.
 You also may be eligible for Medicare coverage before age 65 based on your kidney condition if you, your spouse or your parent (for dependent children) has earned enough work credits.

 For Medicare purposes, permanent kidney failure is known as chronic kidney disease stage 5, or end-stage renal disease (ESRD).
 It means your kidneys have stopped working properly and you need regular dialysis or a kidney transplant to stay alive.